Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Conclusion

 \section{Conclusion}

-Our new modelling approach brings two main features that have not been utilized in the analysis of time-varying rankings so far: (i) it allows a general autoregressive scheme for the process that governs the items' worth parameters, and (ii) new observations can update the worth parameters through a score-driven mechanism.
-Both these features proved useful in our case study dealing with ice hockey team rankings.
+Our new modelling approach brings two main features that have not been utilised in the analysis of time-varying rankings so far: (i) it allows a general autoregressive scheme for the process that governs the items' worth parameters, and (ii) new observations can update the worth parameters through a score-driven mechanism.
+Both of these features proved useful in our case study dealing with ice hockey team rankings.
 We believe that empiricists in diverse application areas can benefit from these features as well.
 These empiricists will hopefully also appreciate other practical merits of the model, such as the ability to include time-varying covariates or the straightforward maximum likelihood estimation.

-This paper has presented the first results of an ongoing research.
+This paper has presented the first results of ongoing research.
 Future efforts should mainly cover the following areas.
-Firstly, we hope to see more complex results regarding both finite-sample performance and limit behavior.
-We doubt that comprehensive analytical treatment of the maximum likelihood asymptotics is tractable, but aim to extend the current simulation results substantially.
-Secondly, for applications with a very large number of items, empiricists would surely benefit from a specialized algorithm for likelihood maximization that exploits the specific structure of the likelihood function.
-As we mentioned above, \cite{Creal2013} and \cite{Caron2012} might be a useful inspiration in this respect.
-Thirdly, for applications to rankings where ties are possible, the model can be extended using the approach of \cite{Firth2019} and \cite{Turner2020}.
-Finally, potential users would surely appreciate a well-documented and flexible implementation of the procedures associated with the model, e.g. in the form of a full-fledged R package.
+First, we hope to see more complex results regarding both finite-sample performance and limit behavior.
+We doubt that comprehensive analytical treatment of the maximum likelihood asymptotics is tractable, but we aim to extend the current simulation results substantially.
+Second, for applications with a very large number of items, empiricists would surely benefit from a specialised algorithm for likelihood maximisation that exploits the specific structure of the likelihood function.
+As we mentioned above, \cite{Creal2013} and \cite{Caron2012} might provide useful inspiration in this respect.
+Finally, for applications to rankings where ties are possible, the model can be extended using the approach of \cite{Firth2019} and \cite{Turner2020}.